Firstly you should take a tour to understand

-Firstly you should take a tour to understand the basic of export/ import by joining some online course available on Internet.
+the basic of export/ import by joining some online course available on

 Then writing down your objectives with plan.

-Make a list of your concerns and discuss them with advisers
+Make a list of your concerns and discuss them

-You need consult or ask any advises from your banker and accountant.
+You need consult or ask any advises from your banker and

 Listing all agencies can help.

-Talk to export adviser who can work with you through the process
+Talk to export adviser who can work with you

 Read our useful information from our website.

-To achieve success, you need to have a plan and remain in control of your business, and not let the business control you.
+To achieve success, you need to have a plan and remain in

-To have a successful international business, you need a product or service which is in demand in overseas markets, as well as the necessary commitment, resources, skills and information to support sustained exporting activities over the longer term.
+business, you need a product or service which is in demand in overseas markets,

-The following are key signs your business is well on its way to being export ready:
+The following are key signs your business is well on its way to

-• Significant management time and strong management commitment
+- Significant management time and strong management commitment

 Developing an international business is no different to starting and building your domestic business; in fact, you can expect it to consume more management time than developing business at home.

-Exporting requires substantial commitment from management across the business, not just from the CEO or sales manager.
+Exporting requires substantial commitment from management across the business, not just from the CEO or sales manager. - Strength in the domestic market

 In most cases, solid domestic sales form the basis of a good exporting business.